influxdata/awesome/docs/part-2/designing-your-schema.md

 _F = the number of field keys _

 Assuming your customers continue to grow, you can see how cardinality may “explode”.
 For example, if you start with 5 customers each with 5 devices, each with 1 field, total cardinality is 5 * 5 * 1, or a mere 25.
-However, if you end up with 100,000 customer, with 10 devices each, each with 5 fields, you end up with 100,000 * 10 * 5, or 5,000,000.
+However, if you end up with 100,000 customers, with 10 devices each, each with 5 fields, you end up with 100,000 * 10 * 5, or 5,000,000.
 Whoops, you blew your cardinality limit!

 ### Causes

-The most common schema design mistakes that can lead to runaway cardinality are: \
+The most common schema design mistakes that can lead to runaway cardinality are:

 **Mistake 1**: Log messages as tags.